Genivia/RE-flex/doc/index.md

   `reflex::Input::file_encoding::koi8_r`     | KOI8-R
   `reflex::Input::file_encoding::koi8_u`     | KOI8-U
   `reflex::Input::file_encoding::koi8_ru`    | KOI8-RU
+  `reflex::Input::file_encoding::null_data`  | convert between NUL <-> LF
   `reflex::Input::file_encoding::custom`     | user-defined custom code page

+The `null_data` encoding type converts between NUL (zere byte) and LF (`\n`) to support input from tools that output NUL for newlines, such as `xargs -0`.

-To set the file encoding when assigning a file to read with `reflex::Input`, use `reflex::Input(file, enc)` with one of the encoding constants shown in the table.
+To specify a file encoding when assigning a file to be read, use `reflex::Input(file, enc)` with `enc` one of the encoding constants shown in the table above.

-For example, use `reflex::Input::file_encoding::latin` to override the encoding when the file contains ISO-8859-1.
-This way you can match its content using Unicode patterns (matcher engines internally normalizes ISO-8859-1 to UTF-8):
+For example, `reflex::Input::file_encoding::latin` supports files with ISO-8859-1 content.
+This way you can match its content using Unicode patterns, since the RE/flex matcher engines internally normalize the specified encodings to UTF-8 for pattern matching:

 ~~~{.cpp}
     reflex::Input input(stdin, reflex::Input::file_encoding::latin);
     reflex::Matcher matcher(pattern, input);
 ~~~

-This sets the standard input encoding to ISO-8859-1, but only if no UTF BOM was detected on the standard input, because the UTF encoding of a `FILE*` that starts with a UTF BOM cannot be overruled.
+This sets the input encoding to ISO-8859-1, but only if no UTF BOM was detected on the standard input we are reading from.
+The encoding of an input file specified as a `FILE*` argument when the file has a UTF BOM cannot be changed.
+The input of UTF-encoded files is normalized to UTF-8 when read.

-To define a custom code page to translate files, define a code page table with 256 entries that maps each 8-bit input character to a 16-bit Unicode character (UCS-2).
+To define a custom code page to normalize the input to Unicode, define a code page table with 256 entries that maps each 8-bit input character to a 16-bit Unicode character (UCS-2).
 Then use `reflex::Input::file_encoding::custom` with a pointer to your code page to construct an input object.
 For example:

 ~~~{.cpp}
     static const unsigned short CP[256] = {